HPCBio/16S-rDNA-dada2-pipeline/docs/installation.md

 See [nextflow.io](https://www.nextflow.io/) and [NGI-NextflowDocs](https://github.com/SciLifeLab/NGI-NextflowDocs) for further instructions on how to install and configure Nextflow.

 ## 2) Install the Pipeline
-This pipeline itself needs no installation - NextFlow will automatically fetch it from GitHub if `uct-cbio/16S-rDNA-dada2-pipeline` is specified as the pipeline name.
+This pipeline itself needs no installation - NextFlow will automatically fetch it from GitHub if `uct-cbio/16S-rDNA-dada2-pipeline` is specified as the pipeline name when executing `nextflow run uct-cbio/16S-rDNA-dada2-pipeline`.
+If for some reason you need to use the development branch, this can be specified as `nextflow run uct-cbio/16S-rDNA-dada2-pipeline -r dev`

 ### Offline use